tc39/proposal-source-phase-imports/README.md

 class SourceTextModule {
   // create a new instance of this module instantiate (): ModuleInstance;

-  // each SourceTextModule is associated with an immutable source URL get url (): string;

   // static function to retrieved the named exports of the module.
   // name is the name of the export, and '*' in the case of a star reexport,